ftimarah/DermaCare/README.md

 # DermaCare

-# DermaCare

-# To run the app through flask virtual environment follow these steps:
+# Run the app through a Flask virtual environment:

   1) Ensure you are in the DermaCare directory
   2) Run the following commands in your terminal: